chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Installation
 =====================================================

-These instructions assume you are using the following versions or newer:
+These instructions assume you are using the minimum versions:

 - Chef Server  : 12.5.0
 - Chef Backend : 0.8.0

-Download `Chef Infra Server <https://downloads.chef.io/chef-server/>`_ and `Chef High Availability (chef-backend) <https://downloads.chef.io/chef-backend/>`_ if you do not have them already.
+Download `Chef Infra Server <https://downloads.chef.io/chef-server/>`_ and `Chef Backend (chef-backend) <https://downloads.chef.io/chef-backend/>`_ if you do not have them already.

 Before creating the backend HA cluster and building at least one Chef Infra Server to be part of the frontend group, verify: